Publishing House SB RAS:

 486.

-Lavrentyev Institute of Hydrodynamics, Siberian Branch of the Russian Academy of Sciences, Design and Technology Branch, Novosibirsk, Russia
+Institute of History, Siberian Branch, Russian Academy of Sciences, Novosibirsk, Russia

 Abstract >>